 - be up to date on recommendations, changes, and issues brought up before the UIL Medical Advisory Committee in the past year.

 The Valley Athletic Trainers Association is recognized by the Board of Certification, Inc. to offer continuing education for Certified Athletic Trainers.
 Hours earned during this seminar may also be used to satisfy CE renewal requirements for Licensed Athletic Trainers.

 Individuals in allied health professions other than athletic training and high school or college coaches are welcome to attend SPATS.
 However, the Valley Athletic Trainers Association cannot guarantee that continuing education hours will be accepted by their professional credentialing board.
 Atendees will still be issued an appropriate certificate, but individuals who are not athletic trainers will be responsible for contacting their credentialing board to receive credit.
 The Valley Athletic Trainers Association will not be held responsible and refunds will not be given, if hours are not accepted by a credentialing board other than the BOC, Inc.

-The SPATS general session has been approved, by the BOC, Inc., for a maximum of 15 hours of Category A continuing education.
+The SPATS general session has been approved, by the BOC, Inc., for a maximum of 13 hours of Category A continuing education for Certified Athletic Trainers.

 Fees & Cancellation Policy

 The following fee structure will be in effect for the 2015 SPATS:

 - Athletic trainers, other allied healthcare professionals, coaches: